danvega/danvega-dev-nuxt/content/blog/2024/06/20/spring-ai-m1.md

 ---
 title: What's New in Spring AI 1.0.0 M1
-description: What's new in Spring AI
+description: In this article you learn about what is new in the latest release of Spring AI, 1.0.0 M1.
+The milestone comes packed full of features headlined by the new Chat Client that has a fluent API.
 slug: spring-ai-m1
 date: "2024-06-20T17:00:00.000Z"
 published: true